millerj870/millerj870.github.io/_posts/2021-06-23-heatwave-modeling.md

 Notable here is a modeling professional describing model output as "not realistic" and "completely absurd".
 This means that model was doing something unexpected and that its output was unbelievable.

 Granted, a 10-day forecast is less reliable than a 10-hour forecast.
-Mathematical models are better at predicting events in the near future relative to far-future events.
-This is to be expected.
+Mathematical models are better at accurately predicting events that are near their input data.
+In the case of temporal weather forecasts, this means the near-future predications are more accurate than far-future predictions.
 And certainly the modeler here knows that.
 And yet he describes the model output as "completely absurd" and puts out a call for help in his efforts to identify the source of the problem.

 Three days later, he's made little progress to his goal of finding a problem.